-California has presented a very unusual invitation to us, one meeting all our requirements, making us offers not required and, in addition, guaranteeing a check for all accounts the anteeing a check for \$1,000.00 to help defray any added expense the Commandery-in-Chief and Auxiliary might have.
-Here was an invitation that we could not treat lightly and I. I have the history of the we could not treat lightly and I do not believe that, in the history of the Commandery-in-Chief, we have had any Department which has offered an invitation to compare with it.
+California has presented a very unusual invitation to us, one meeting all our requirements, making us offers not required and, in addition, guaranteeing a check for \$1,000.00 to help defray any added expense the Commandery-in-Chief and Auxiliary might have.
+Here wa an we could not treat lightly and I do not believe that, in the hittory of the Commandery-in-Chief, we have had any Department which has offered an invitation to compare with it.

 Then, we had the Minnesota invitation.
-The Minnesota Department has the last surviving member of the Grand Army of the Republic, Comrade have taken all these things into consideration.

-Albert Woolson, who is a member of our Order.
+The Minnesota Department has the last surviving member of the Grand Army of the Republic, Comrade Albert Woolson, who is a member of our Order.

 We recognize the fact that the Department of Minnesota cannot begin to offer us what California offered, other than having in that Department the last surviving member of the Grand Army of the Republic.
-We are well aware that many of our members would like to go to California, and we
+We are well aware that many of our members would like to go to California, and we have taken all these things into consideration.